A quick guide for registered managers of care homes

 - How to use any equipment needed to change position.

-More information about pressure ulcers and resources to support prevention and management, including a skin inspection guide, can be found at Stop the Pressure - NHS Improvement.
+More information about pressure ulcers and resources to support prevention and management, including a skin inspection guide, can be found at Stop the Pressure - national wound care strategy programme.

 - Pressure ulcers: prevention and management (NICE guideline)